Updated December 14, 2020

 You must apply by December 15, 2020.
 Grants will be awarded on a first come, first served basis until funding runs out or the program ends in December.

 Funds for this program were made available through the federal CARES Act and the State of Vermont Coronavirus Relief Fund.
 There is limited funding.

-Questions?
-The Department has prepared a Frequently Asked Questions.
-You can also call your utility to ask questions; contact your local Vermont Community Action Agency, or contact the Department's Consumer Affairs and Public Information (CAPI) Division at 1-800-622-4496, via email at email@example.com, or through CAPI's online form.
+You can call your utility to ask questions; contact your local Vermont Community Action Agency, or contact the Department's Consumer Affairs and Public Information (CAPI) Division at 1-800-622-4496, via email at firstname.lastname@example.org, or through CAPI's online form.